emberjs/rfcs/text/0000-non-context-shifting-partials.md

 The only exception is the deprecation message.
-Since the actual triage for `{{foo}}` happens [deep inside the VM internals][resolve-maybe-local], we would probably have to expose additional hooks (or other mechanisms) for Ember to issue to deprecation warning.
+Since the actual triage for `{{foo}}` happens [deep inside the VM internals][resolve-maybe-local], we would probably have to expose additional hooks (or other mechanisms) for Ember to issue the deprecation warning.

 [resolve-maybe-local]: https://github.com/glimmerjs/glimmer-vm/blob/f78e91b47af9195d2ab063cb24e12ae5f1e5c9be/packages/%40glimmer/opcode-compiler/lib/syntax.ts#L272